Embark on a journey through Greece’s most scenic hiking destinations, a treasure trove for nature lovers and adventurers alike.

 Both offer challenging hikes and rewarding views of the island and mainland Greece from their summits.

-Mount Hellanion, Aegina
+12. Mount Hellanion, Aegina

-The place, home to the ancient altar of Hellanios Zeus, the Zeus of the Greeks, was the god in charge of dominating the weather and used to be worshiped with several other mythological names on the highest peaks located all over Greece.
+The place, home to the ancient altar of Hellanios Zeus, the Zeus of the Greeks, was the god in charge of dominating the weather and used to be worshiped with several other mythological names on the highest point located all over Greece.

 The island of Samothrace, often described as nothing but a mountain rising from the depths of the sea, is an excellent destination for hikers.
 After Crete and Evia, the third biggest Greek Island is home to dozens of interesting paths and trails of different difficulty.